yznd42/yznd42.github.io/_pages/about.md

-I will be working as a Teaching Assistant Professor from Fall 2023 in the [School of Information Sciences (iSchool)](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/).
+I am working as a Teaching Assistant Professor from Fall 2023 in the [School of Information Sciences (iSchool)](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/).
 Before that I worked as a Postdoctoral Research Associate in iSchool at UIUC.
 I received my Ph.D. in Computer Science and Engineering from the [University of Notre Dame](https://www.nd.edu/) advised by [Prof. Dong Wang](https://www.wangdong.org/).
 I also worked as the W. J. Cody Research Associate at [Argonne National Laboratory](https://www.anl.gov/).

 Research Interests
 ======